apache/flink/docs/dev/windows.md

 ## Triggers

-The next step is optional and consists in specifying the trigger that fits your needs.
 A `Trigger` determines when a window (as formed by the `WindowAssigner`) is ready to be processed by the *window function*.
+Each `WindowAssigner` comes with a default `Trigger`.
+If the default trigger does not fit your needs, you can specify a custom trigger using `trigger(...)`.

-The trigger interface provides five methods that react to different events.
-These are the `onElement()` which observes and can react to the event of an element being added to a window, the `onEventTime()` which reacts to the event of a registered event-time timer firing, the `onProcessingTime()` which reacts to the event of a registered processing-time timer firing, the `onMerge()` which is relevant for stateful triggers and merges the states of two triggers when their corresponding windows merge, *e.g.* when using session windows, and the `clear()` which performs any action needed upon removal of the corresponding window.
-On all the previous occasions, the trigger can register processing- or event-time timers for future actions.
+The trigger interface provides five methods that react to different events:

+* The `onElement()` method is called for each element that is added to a window.
+* The `onEventTime()` method is called when  a registered event-time timer fires.
+* The `onProcessingTime()` method is called when a registered processing-time timer fires.
+* The `onMerge()` method is relevant for stateful triggers and merges the states of two triggers when their corresponding windows merge, *e.g.* when using session windows.
+* Finally the `clear()` method performs any action needed upon removal of the corresponding window.

+Any of these methods can be used to register processing- or event-time timers for future actions.

+### Fire and Purge

 Once a trigger determines that a window is ready for processing, it fires.
-This is the signal for the window operator to take the elements that are currently in the window and pass them to the window function (or the evictor if one is specified) to produce the output for the firing window.
+This is the signal for the window operator to emit the result of the current window.
+Given a window with a `WindowFunction` all elements are passed to the `WindowFunction` (possibly after passing them to an evictor).
+Windows with `ReduceFunction` of `FoldFunction` simply emit their eagerly aggregated result.

 When a trigger fires, it can either `FIRE` or `FIRE_AND_PURGE`.
-The difference is that the latter cleans up the elements in the fired window after firing, while the former keeps them.
+While `FIRE` keeps the contents of the window, `FIRE_AND_PURGE` removes its content.
 By default, the pre-implemented triggers simply `FIRE` without purging the window state.

-<span class="label label-danger">Attention</span> When purging, only the contents of the window are cleared and not the
+<span class="label label-danger">Attention</span> When purging, only the contents of the window are cleared.
+The window itself is not removed and accepts new elements.

-window metadata.
+### Default Triggers of WindowAssigners

-Each `WindowAssigner` (except `GlobalWindows`) comes with a default trigger that should be appropriate for most use cases.
+The default `Trigger` of a `WindowAssigner` is appropriate for many use cases.
 For example, all the event-time window assigners have an `EventTimeTrigger` as default trigger.
 This trigger simply fires once the watermark passes the end of a window.

-If the default trigger of your window assigner is enough, then you do not need to explicitly specify it.
-In other cases you can specify a trigger using the `trigger(...)` method with a given `Trigger`.
+<span class="label label-danger">Attention</span> The default trigger of the `GlobalWindow` is the `NeverTrigger` which does never fire.
+Consequently, you always have to define a custom trigger when using a `GlobalWindow`.

-Flink comes with a few triggers out-of-box: there is the already mentioned `EventTimeTrigger` that fires based on the progress of event-time as measured by watermarks, the `ProcessingTimeTrigger` which does the same but based on processing time, the `CountTrigger` which fires once the number of elements in a window exceeds the given limit, and the `PurgingTrigger` which takes as argument another trigger and transforms it into a purging one.

 <span class="label label-danger">Attention</span> By specifying a trigger using `trigger()` you
 are overwriting the default trigger of a `WindowAssigner`.
 For example, if you specify a